system-zero/system-zero/data/docs/la.md

 # Code blocks are delimited with braces '{}', and are mandatory.

 # Statements are separated with a semicolon or with a new line character,
-  and they can spawn to multiply lines based on the context.
+  and they can span to multiply lines based on the context.
 Note that it is allowed for multiply statements in a single line, and are separated based on the context, though there might be unhandled cases, like: